Apache Spark in Azure Synapse Analytics

 The SparkContext connects to the Spark pool and is responsible for converting an application to a directed acyclic graph (DAG).
 The graph consists of individual tasks that get executed within an executor process on the nodes.
 Each application gets its own executor processes, which stay up for the duration of the whole application and run tasks in multiple threads.

-Spark pools in Synapse Analytics enable the following key scenarios:
+Spark pools in Azure Synapse Analytics enable the following key scenarios:

 Data Engineering/Data Preparation